RomanLut/hx_espnow_rc/README.md

 *Failsave period is set to 1 second (so there should be at least 1 successfull packet delivery in 1 second).
 Note that range of actual communication is larger, but is not usefull for RC.*

-2dbi dipole antenna on transmitter <-> 2dbi dipole on receiver:
+2dbi dipole antenna on transmitter <-> 2dbi dipole on receiver provide range up to 1Km:

 ![alt text](https://raw.githubusercontent.com/RomanLut/hx_espnow_rc/main/doc/planehxwing.jpg "hxwing")